yireo/yireo-slides/slides/yireo/meetup-poznan-common-sense-testing.md

 Integration testing: Testing your own code in combination with other code (that is already unit tested) to test the functionality of a greater whole.

-Functional testing:
+Functional testing: A combination of modules or the entire application is tested for the functionality described in a certain scenario.
+Instead of testing the individual code parts using integration tests, the overall functionality is tested for.

+Acceptance testing: Same as functional testing, but by thinking about the functionality as the end-customer and not as the developer.

+End-to-end testing: Same as with acceptance testing, but often done by non-developers.

 Smoke testing: Simple integration tests that simply check if the system under test (Magento) is behaving correctly.
+This can be accomplished by other tests from above, because it is more a procedure than a specific way to write tests.

+Regression testing: Tests to confirm that a change in code is not having unexpected effects elsewhere.
+This can be accomplished by other tests from above, because it is more a procedure than a specific way to write tests.

+Performance testing: Tests that measure whether performance metrics are still acceptable.
+Examples are loading times, the number of SQL queries, responses from microservices, memory usage.
+Tests could be written as functional tests or integration tests, or external tools like Blackfire could be used.

 Property-based testing: Ask Vinai Kopp.

-@todo: Add definition for all
-@todo: Personal opinion: I don't believe in 100% code coverage because of this
-@todo: Use a mix of all testing.

 ---
 {state: dark center middle}